-The American Academy of Ophthalmic Executives® (AAOE), the practice management partner of the American Academy of Ophthalmology, and the Joint Commission on Allied Health Personnel in Ophthalmology (JCAHPO) are partners in offering the Ophthalmic Coding Specialist™ (OCS) Exam.
+The American Academy of Ophthalmic Executives® (AAOE) – the practice management division of the American Academy of Ophthalmology – and the Joint Commission on Allied Health Personnel in Ophthalmology (JCAHPO) are partners in offering the Ophthalmic Coding Specialist™ (OCS) Exam.
 The on-line test consists of 100 multiple choice questions focusing on all aspects of coding for ophthalmology.
-Participants have 10 working days (14 days total) to complete the exam.
+Participants have 10 working days to complete the exam.
 A score of 80 percent must be achieved to pass the exam.
 No continuing credits are required.
 Participants must retest every three years to assure coding accuracy.

 Those who pass the exam are encouraged to add the credentials OCS after their name.

 On this Page:

 Just like real life coding, the Ophthalmic Coding Specialist Exam is open book.